Achievements

 Materials & textures Cabinets in glossy Similaque and laminate – Quartz countertops from Caesarstone and solid maple from Concept Giroux

-Type of design: Modern, eclectic with retro touches
+Influences: Modern, eclectic with retro touches

 Behind the lens: Denis Girard Photography